kshedden/workshops/ds-academy/foundations.md

   $j^{\rm th}$ of the random variables.
 Note that this implies that $C_{jj}$ (a diagonal element of $C$) is the variance of the $j^{\rm th}$ random variable.
-  Covariance matrices have some special properties as matrices, which we will explore below in the review of linear algebra.
+  Covariance matrices have some special properties as matrices, which we will explore below in our review of linear algebra.

 ### Limits and concentration